law-DTPA | Houston consumer cases and case law | fraud | fraud vs breach of contract | statutory fraud |

 Under the additional DTPA damages claim, the jury was asked if McGlothlin/Metro engaged in the conduct

-the falsity, deception, or unfairness of the conduct in question.
-Actual awareness maybe [sic] inferred
+falsity, deception, or unfairness of the conduct in question.
+Actual awareness maybe [sic] inferred where

-to Lin's detriment.
-McGlothlin even told Lin that he had been in contact with the lawyer who would be
+Lin's detriment.
+McGlothlin even told Lin that he had been in contact with the lawyer who would be representing

 4. Action Caused Damage

-to Lin.
-As previously stated, had Lin been insured, he would not have been personally liable for the surety's
+Lin.
+As previously stated, had Lin been insured, he would not have been personally liable for the surety's claim.

-claim.
-Furthermore, Lin testified that he was in the process of entering into settlement negotiations with the
+Furthermore, Lin testified that he was in the process of entering into settlement negotiations with the surety

-surety when McGlothlin told him not to contact the surety's lawyers until his lawyer became available.
-Three
+when McGlothlin told him not to contact the surety's lawyers until his lawyer became available.
+Three months

-months later, the surety filed a motion for summary judgment, which was ultimately granted.
-We conclude
+later, the surety filed a motion for summary judgment, which was ultimately granted.
+We conclude that there is

-that there is more than a scintilla of evidence to support the jury's affirmative finding to jury Question 5.
+more than a scintilla of evidence to support the jury's affirmative finding to jury Question 5.
+Accordingly, we

 C. Negligence

-evidence to sustain the jury's finding that Metro's negligence proximately caused him damages in the
+sustain the jury's finding that Metro's negligence proximately caused him damages in the amount of $175,000.

 QUESTION 1